nupr03/Eye-Disease-Prediction-Using-DL/README.md

-# Eye Disease Prediction Using Deep Learning
+# Deep Learning Model For Eye Disease Prediction

 ## Overview
 This project aims to classify various types of eye diseases based on images.
 These diseases are categorized into four main groups: Normal, Cataract, Diabetic Retinopathy, and Glaucoma.
 We employ deep learning techniques, including transfer learning, to build high-performance classifiers for disease detection using image data.